iclr-blogposts/2024/_posts/2024-05-07-elaborating-on-the-value-of-flow-matching-for-density-estimation.md

 start out, a brief introduction to SBI shall be given as not many might be familiar with this topic.

-## Primer on Simulation-based Inference
+## Primer on Simulation-Based Inference

 In many practical scenarios, the likelihood function of a model is intractable and cannot be described analytically.
 This might be the case for where the